alan-turing-institute/DTBase/dtbase/README.md

 This is another Flask application, providing a basic web interface.
 This will send and receive HTTP requests to and from the backend, allowing users to insert sensors, locations etc. to the database, and to view time-series plots or data tables.
 The frontend pages are grouped into `locations`, `models`, and `sensors` and within each there is a `routes.py` file and at least one `templates/xyz.html` file defining the URLs and the content to be displayed.
 There is also Javascript code in `base/static/javascript` that contains code for making plots and tables.

+## functions

+Contains the required code to use services (ingress or models) in Azure Functions.

+## services

+This contains the base Classes for all services, including BaseService, BaseModel and BaseIngress.
+BaseModel and BaseIngress inherit from the BaseService Class.

 ## models

-This is where the code for predictive models goes.
-Common code for retrieving and cleaning training data is located in the `utils/dataprocessor` directory.
+This is where the code for specific models is located.
+Instructions for how to write custom models can be found [here](models/README.md).

-## ingress
+## Ingress

-This is where code to retrieve data from e.g. external APIs will live.
-The scripts here will retrieve such data and use the backend API endpoints to insert it into the database.
+This is where code for specific data ingress is located.
+Data ingress is the act of pulling in data from another source such as an external API or database and inserting into the dtbase database via the backend.
+Instructions for how to write custom models can be found [here](ingress/README.md).